-For Margin and Securities backed Finance facilities, all collateral are subject to daily mark-tomarket revaluation; and margin calls must be initiated if the equity position has deteriorated to the margin trigger level.
+For Global Margin Lending, all collateral are subject to daily mark-to-market revaluation (excluding Saturday, Sunday and other Hong Kong Pubic holidays); and margin calls must be initiated if the equity position has deteriorated to the margin trigger level.
 The frequency of revaluation may be intensified under the volatile market scenario.

-The main types of recognized collateral taken by the Company includes cash on deposit, real estate properties, units or shares in collective investment schemes and various recognized debt securities.
+The main types of recognized collateral taken by the Company includes cash on deposit, real estate properties, Equity shares, units or shares in collective investment schemes, Exchange trade funds, Life Insurance Policies and various recognized debt securities.